Accommodation for international students

 Canada | University of Alberta | On campus | From $ 6,594 To $8,250 |

-France | ESSCA School of Management Angers campus | Private accommodation, found on Studapart | Private flat share From $ 5,114.04 |
+France | ESSCA School of Management Angers campus | Private accommodation, found on Studapart | Private flat share from $5,114.04 |

-France | ESSCA School of Management Strasbourg campus | Private accommodation, found on Studapart | Private flat share From USD 5,340 |
+France | ESSCA School of Management Strasbourg campus | Private accommodation, found on Studapart | Private flat share from $5,340 |

-France | ESSCA School of Management Bordeaux campus | Private accommodation, found on Studapart | Private flat share From USD 5,208 |
+France | ESSCA School of Management Bordeaux campus | Private accommodation, found on Studapart | Private flat share from $5,208 |

-France | ESSCA School of Management Lyon campus | Private accommodation, found on Studapart | Private flat share From USD 5,544 |
+France | ESSCA School of Management Lyon campus | Private accommodation, found on Studapart | Private flat share from $5,544 |

-France | ESSCA School of Management Aix-en-Provence | Private accommodation, found on Studapart | Private flat share From USD 6,456 |
+France | ESSCA School of Management Aix-en-Provence | Private accommodation, found on Studapart | Private flat share from $6,456 |

-France | Audencia Business School | Crous Nantes | From $3,252 To $4,566 |
+France | Audencia Business School | Crous Nantes | From $3,252 to $4,566 |

-France | emlyon business school | Private accommodation, found on Studapart | Private flat share From USD 4,956 |
+France | emlyon business school | Private accommodation, found on Studapart | Private flat share from $4,956 |

-Germany | Constructor University | On campus Accommodation on campus also requires a meal plan at an additional 4,000€ per academic year | Double room, shared bathroom $4,350 Single room, shared bathroom $5,979 Single apartment $USD 7,066 |
+Germany | Constructor University | On campus Accommodation on campus also requires a meal plan at an additional 4,000€ per academic year | Double room, shared bathroom $4,350 Single room, shared bathroom $5,979 Single apartment $7,066 |

-Germany | Free University of Berlin | Studierendenwerk Berlin | From $404 USD per month |
+Germany | Free University of Berlin | Studierendenwerk Berlin | From $404 per month |

 Germany | University of Stuttgart | Studierendenwerk Stuttgart | From $315 per month |